-Transactions between the Company and its subsidiaries, which are related parties of the Company, have been eliminated on consolidation and are not disclosed in this note.
+Transactions between the Company and its subsidiaries, which are related parties of the Company, have been eliminated on consolidation.
 Related parties include the Board of Directors, close family members and enterprises which are controlled by these individuals as well as certain persons performing similar functions.